CheRokeeBTW/Projects/README.md

-Press Shift for a big jump
+Press Shift for a big jump.

-Press Space for a normal jump
+Press Space for a normal jump.